seansovine/rust_ffi_learning/README.md

 ## Rust example

-[`src/main.rs`](src/main.rs) currently contains a basic example of calling a C function that returns a struct containing a function pointer that depends on arguments of the function call, and then calling the C function pointer from within Rust.
-The struct that is returned from the C function includes a pointer to a function that calls the libc `free` function to delete the memory allocated for the struct, so that memory allocated by the C code can be freed from within Rust.
+The file[`src/main.rs`](src/main.rs) has a basic example of calling a C function through the Rust FFI that returns a struct containing a function pointer that depends on arguments of the function call.
+It then calls the C function pointer from within Rust.
+The struct that is returned from the C function includes a pointer to a function that calls the libc `free` function to delete the memory allocated for the struct.
+This allows memory allocated by the C code to be conveniently freed from within Rust.
+Rust wrappers for the FFI-linked C functions are defined in [`src/ffi.rs`](src/ffi.rs).

 ## Example C library

-The C library that is used for this example is in the `c/` subdirectory.
-See [`c/include/test.h`](c/include/test.h) for the definitions.
+The simple example C library that is used for this example is in the [`c/`](c/) subdirectory.
+See [`c/include/test.h`](c/include/test.h) for the definitions of functions and types in the public interface of this library.